Small mass limit of expected signature for physical Brownian motion: Introduction

 \subsection{From physical to mathematical Brownian motions: non-convergence of signature}

-In the pioneering work~\cite{friz2015physical}, Friz--Gassiat--Lyons maintained that the convergence of the physical Brownian motion to the standard Wiener process as $m \to 0^+$ is \emph{``less robust than it would appear''} --- Although the convergence holds in the almost sure, uniform sense in distribution, generic (of course, nonlinear) functionals $\mathcal{F}$ on the trajectories of the physical Brownian motion do not necessarily converge.
-That is,
+In the pioneering work~\cite{friz2015physical}, Friz--Gassiat--Lyons ascertained that the convergence of the physical Brownian motion to the standard Wiener process as $m \to 0^+$ is \emph{``less robust than it would appear''} --- Although the convergence holds almost surely in the uniform sense in distributions, generic nonlinear functionals $\mathcal{F}$ on the trajectories of the physical Brownian motion do not necessarily converge.
+That is, $\scrm x \to \mathcal{B}$ but $\mathcal{F}[\scrm x] \nrightarrow \mathcal{F}[\mathcal{B}].$

 The primary example of the functional $\mathcal{F}$ analysed in \cite{friz2015physical} is the \emph{level-2 signature}.
 Stated with respect to the momentum $P_{[s,t]}$ for $0<s<t<\infty$ (see \cite[Proposition~1]{friz2015physical}), one considers